 The best way to protect yourself from germs is to regularly wash your hands with soap and water for 20 seconds or use hand sanitizer with at least 60% alcohol.

 Gloves should be worn when cleaning workspaces/surfaces (office, vehicle, youths’ rooms, etc.), especially any high-touch areas.
-Gloves should also be worn when anticipating contact with an individual’s bodily fluids, such as reating an injury (cut or scrape with blood or secretions)
+Gloves should also be worn when anticipating contact with an individual’s bodily fluids, such as treating an injury (cut or scrape with blood or secretions).